 Can I appeal my case?

-The trial is relatively informal compared to a normal trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 There are no rules of evidence.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-It will likely be pretty quick.
-If a jury trial is required, the trial could last a few hours.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
+However, if a party wishes for a jury trial, it will likely last a few hours.

 Who is the judge in a Small Claims Court case?

 The justice of the peace for Bell County presides over small claims court actions for Bell County.

 In Texas, small claims parties generally represent themselves without an attorney.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).

 A variety of cases are handled in small claims court.
 This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 Under Texas law, collections cases and claim assignments cannot be heard in small claims court.

 Precinct 1 Place 1 Courthouse in the City of Belton